Developer Guide

 Implementation

-command involves the logic, model, and UI part of Tuthub.
-Most updates are made within the ModelManager
+The sort command involves the logic, model, and UI part of Tuthub.
+Most updates are made within the ModelManager, which are:

 -